Net worth: how to calculate and track your business finances

 • Cash flow management: Regular tracking helps anticipate financial needs.
 Learn more about cash flow management.

-• Investor confidence: Strong net worth reassures lenders and investors, as inaccurate valuation can have severe consequences, sometimes leading to multi-billion-dollar litigation in high-profile cases.
+• Investor confidence: Strong net worth reassures lenders and investors.

 How to calculate net worth

-Calculating business net worth requires subtracting your total liabilities from your total assets.
-This straightforward formula gives you an accurate snapshot of your company's financial position.
+To calculate net worth, subtract your total liabilities from your total assets.
+This gives you an accurate snapshot of your company's financial position at a specific point in time.

 Net worth formula explained